ENG498-JCDD/Justice-Centered-Data-Design/src/00-Getting-Started/00-what-is-framework.md

 … or any number of other quantitative displays.

-Data apps are useful in almost every domain, whether business intelligence, product analytics, monitoring operations, scientific reporting, and more.
+Data apps are useful in almost every domain, whether business or nonprofit sectors, scientific reporting, community-driven projects, and more.

 We're going to explore and experiment with its role for technical communicators who take seriously their commitment to advocacy work—both those specifically trained in TPC or those whose professions communicate complexity.
 Overall, let's have fun learning OF data apps for TPC, so we can dream together how they can be our tools for critical thinking and advocacy by enabling you to answer questions, explore possibilities, organize knowledge, and communicate insights.

 ## 0.0.1 Why JavaScript & Observable?